Breast implants are safe. . .but, EVERYTHING in life (including surgery) has some risk.

 Worry wart or not, these and many others are wise questions to have answered by an experienced, board-certified (American Board of Plastic Surgery) plastic surgeon who does more than a few breast enlargements per year.
 I have been in practice for over 20 years, do hundreds of breast surgeries per year, and I still have some patients who request or require re-operation.
 Fortunately, very few, but my perfection badge has not yet arrived in the mail!
 To answer your posted questions briefly:

 1) The main reason for re-operation is size change, so choosing properly is important.
 There are lots of ways for doing this--use as many as possible, but also listen to your plastic surgeon.
 See my article "What is the Right Breast Implant Size for You?" for more detailed information.
 Other reasons for re-operation are bleeding, infection (requires removal of implants in most cases), malposition, and capsular contracture.
-My re-operation rate is less than 5% for all reasons.
+My re-operation rate is less than 5% for all non-size-related reasons.

 2) Capsular contracture is caused mainly by bleeding, or bacteria, so surgical technique is critical.
 Good surgeons have capsular contracture rates less than 5%.Surgeons whose patients have significant post-operative bruising, swelling, and pain, or who routinely use a drain for breast augmentation cases, tend to have much higher capsular contracture rates.

 3) Breast pain is mild after surgery and virtually always goes away completely with time.
 Contracture can cause pain in addition to firmness--that's why it is best to avoid this in the first place.
 See #2 above.
 Chronic breast pain (from any cause) is exceedingly rare!